What are job search engines?

 A job search engine is software that gathers job listings from a variety of sources, including job boards, company websites, and trade organizations.
 The job search engine definition may also be elaborated as the specialist job sites that collect and list open positions on the internet.
-Job postings from both job boards and direct employers can be found on these sites.
+Job postings from both job boards and direct employers can be found on these sites with recruitment search engines.

 Job Search Optimization

-When a recruiter employs a job search engine, they'll examine job posting titles, requirements, posting dates, descriptions, and more to see if the role fits the job seeker's criteria.
-Whereas, when a recruiter searches for a position on a job board, they frequently have to rely solely on job titles and locations to populate results for search queries, as they do not have to worry about deciphering job listings, not intended for their website or target audience.
+When a recruiter employs a job search engine or recruitment search engines, they'll examine job posting titles, requirements, posting dates, descriptions, and more to see if the role fits the job seeker's criteria from the talent pool.
+Whereas, when a recruiter searches for a position on a job board, they frequently have to rely solely on job titles and locations to top job searches queries, as they do not have to worry about deciphering job listings, not intended for their website or target audience.

 Organizations clearly define their open positions on job boards.
 They frequently accept job applications directly through the job board.
 Employers often pay a fee to the job board to publish their openings on the site; in essence, the site stores resume and sells accessibility to employers.